alexandrov-ua/MavLink/README.md

    - Enums - `DONE`
    - Messages - `DONE`
      - Units - `TO DO`
-   - Commands - `TO DO`
+   - Commands - `IN PROGRESS`
-   - Dependencies between dialects - `IN PROGRESS`
+   - Dependencies between dialects - `DONE`
  - Client - `IN PROGRESS`
    - ReactiveClient - `IN PROGRESS`
    - MavLink's microservices - `TO DO`
-   - Vehicle abstraction - `TO DO`
+   - Vehicle abstraction - `IN PROGRESS`
  - Publish as NuGet - `TO DO`

 ## Documentation